Lab 3 Writing Assignment

 An electrical schematic describes the functional connection of the components in an electrical circuit.
 It does not directly represent the physical layout of the circuit in 3d-space on a breadboard or printed circuit board.
 However, there are certain conventions you should follow when drawing your schematic to allow it to be easily read and understood.
 These are detailed in the lab submission sheet and the specs below.

-For this assignment, draw schematics for the 555 timer circuit and the transimpedance amplifier you developed for your turbidity meter.
-Ensure your schematics follow all the proper conventions as detailed in the specs below and in the lab manual.
+For this assignment, draw schematics for the inverting offset amplifier, the 555 timer circuit, and the transimpedance amplifier you built in Lab 3.
 After each schematic, include a 100-150 word section of text to describe its design and operation.

 Learning Objectives